ajreynol/rexec_cvc4/README.md

   - `dev`: Syncronize the `src/` and `test/` subdirectories.
   - `all`: Syncronize the entire local repository (not recommended).

+The latter option is done manually by the developer when they know exactly what portion of the source tree they modified.
+Notice that using *any* syncronization option with `-s` has a special impact on the policy of the server (see below).
+In particular, the server trusts that all local changes are sent when any `-s` option is used.

 ###### Expert options:

 * `-b [branch name]`